dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 #.
 Change the name of the project to *RotNExample-server-stubs*.
 #.
 Choose a suitable Location for the project.
 #.
-Make sure that the “Dynamic Link Library (DLL)” option is chosen in
+Make sure that the "Dynamic Link Library (DLL)" option is chosen in
    the Project Settings and Templates section.
 #.
-Make sure that the “Include any available templates” option is *not*
+Make sure that the "Include any available templates" option is *not*
    checked.
 #.
 Click **Next** to continue.

 We are now at the Use Libraries page.
 We are only defining the stubs for the server, so we do not need any unusual libraries.

 #.
-Choose the “Minimal” option.
+Choose the "Minimal" option.
 #.
 Click **Next** to continue.

 We are now at the final page of the New Project wizard.